hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/acronyms.md

 ### Results 2017-2018

 Considering only the lakes and rivers that have samples in both sampling periods there were more samples and more trash was collected from fewer locations in 2018 than 2020.
 However, on a pieces per meter basis the mean, median and maximum were all higher in 2020.
-The summary statistics and the results of the difference of means test imply that there was no statistically measurable change on the national scale from one sampling period to the other.
+The summary statistics and the results of the difference of means test imply that there was no measurable change on the national scale from one sampling period to the other.

 The 95% CI of the median survey total in 2020 was 137 - 188p/100m.
 The median result for 2018 was 125p/100m with a 95% CI of 112p/100m to 146p/100m, which includes the lower bound of the median from 2020.
 However, the difference of means for the most common objects suggest a more realistic and dyanmic result: